 - Blind Volleyball — Set up a volleyball net, then throw a tarp (sheet, etc.) over the top.
 Divide into two teams, one on either side of the net.
 The first team serves the ball and the volley begins.
 The first team to your designated point (5, 10, 15) wins.

 - Three-legged Race — Pair up and give each team a ribbon to tie their legs together.
 Each team must complete the race with their middle legs tied together.
 The first team to the finish line wins.

 - Clothes Relay — Divide into two teams and line up for a relay.
 Each team will have a set of over-sized clothes at the start line.
-The first player must put on the clothes, run to a cone and back, undress and tag the next player in the relay game.
+The first player must put on the clothes, run to a cone and back, undress, and tag the next player in the relay game.
 The next player repeats the process.
-The first team to go through their line, wins.
+The first team to go through their line of players wins.

 - Wet Sweatpants Relay — Similar to the clothes relay race, only using sweatpants.
 Each player must dunk the sweatpants in a bucket of water, put them on, and take them off to pass to the next player in line.
 The next player repeats the process.

-- Water Balloon Volleyball — Set up a volleyball net and divide into two teams.
+- Water Balloon Volleyball — Set up a volleyball net and divide it into two teams.
 Give pairs of players on each team a beach towel.
-Instead of a volleyball, teams will pass a water balloon back-and-forth using the beach towel to catapult the balloons.
+Instead of a volleyball, teams will pass a water balloon back and forth using the beach towel to catapult the balloons.

 - Water Gun Race — Teams use water guns to squirt a ping pong ball across a designated finish line.

 - Balloon Pop — Each player is given two inflated balloons and string to tie the balloons to their ankles.
 The object of the game is to pop the other players’ balloons, without using hands.
 Feet only.
 The last player left with balloons wins.